Sophia-Hui/MCDHCL/README.md

 This repository contains PyTorch codes and datasets for the paper:

 > Shan, Shuhui and Zhou, Wei and Gao, Min and Zhang, Hongyu and Wen, Junhao.
-Muti-Cluster Division Fine-Grained Heterogeneous Graph Contrastive Learning for Recommendation.
+Muti-Cluster Division Fine-Grained Heterogeneous Graph Contrastive Learning for Recommendation.This paper has been submitted to TOIS.

 ## Introduction